High-Yield Investing with Dow 30 Dividend Stocks

 Dividend Investing: A Foundation for Income Investors

-Dividend investing is a time-honoured strategy, providing a steady income stream and the potential for long-term capital appreciation.
+Dividend investing is a time-honoured strategy that provides a steady income stream and the potential for long-term capital appreciation.
 Companies that pay dividends are more mature, profitable, and stable, offering safety in volatile markets.
 Warren Buffett, one of the world’s most successful investors, is known for seeking companies with a history of paying dividends and holding them for the long term.

 “Dividends not only provide a tangible source of returns in the form of cash payouts but also serve as an indicator of a company’s financial health and commitment to returning value to shareholders,” says Megan Horn, a portfolio manager at Infinity Investment Management.
 “They provide a margin of safety in downturns, as companies with strong dividend histories often become attractive to income-seeking investors during market corrections.”